 lotof discounts on their tours.
 Book one here – Klook Khao Yai packages

-Best Season to visit Khao Yai park will be October to March.
-From March to May it is going to be hot and dry waterfalls may not interest you.
+Best Season to visit Khao Yai national park will be October to March.
+From March to May it is going to be hot and dried up waterfalls may not interest you.
 May to early October is monsoon time.
-Though the park was lush green and I have no regrets of doing it at this time of the year, other time of the year easier to navigate through trekking trails and spotting animals.
+Though the park was lush green and I have no regrets of doing it at this time of the year, other time of the year it would have been easier to navigate through trekking trails and spotting animals.

-Khao Yai charges 400Bhat as entrance fee to foreigners.
+Khao Yai national park charges 400Bhat as entrance fee to foreigners.

 Also read – Hike up to watch the seven tiers of Erawan National Park